Why You Need to Use a YouTube Dashboard

 6. Videos Published

-When generating a report for clients, one of the main deliverables will usually be videos published.
+When generating a social media or YouTube report for clients, one of the main deliverables will usually be videos published.
 This should be a key number that you show your clients and allow them to delve further in via the dashboard to see exactly what videos were put up.

-It's important to show the publishing frequency and monitor how many videos are being put out.
+It's important to show the publishing frequency and monitor how many videos are being put out on a monthly basis.

 7. Estimated Minutes Watched

-If your goal is to rank your videos high on search engines, then estimated minutes watched should be of prime importance.
-The metric measures the average time web users spend watching your video.
+If your goal is to rank your videos high on search engines, then the estimated minutes watched should be of prime importance.
+This watch time metric measures the average time web users spend watching the videos.

 High estimated minutes watched results in your videos appearing to new users as suggested videos and also causes your content to appear in organic searches.
 It also generally shows how much of your video content is being consumed.

-Shares are critical metrics to focus on in order for you to know if your audience is interested in engaging with your content to the point of commitment.
-Users watching your content is one thing but sharing your videos to other users is a whole new level.
+Shares are another critical metric to focus on in order for you to understand if your audience is interested in engaging with your content.
+Users watching your content is one thing but sharing your videos with other users is a whole new level of engagement